 powder & muskets

 Weapons are mentioned when useful in a precise context, or omitted when unnecessary, but all reference sheets are compatible.
-Reference
+Mid-16th

 sheet, privateers and pirates c.1700